KingPandesal/GaBasa/README.md

 Visual Studio should restore them automatically when you build the solution.
 You can also install them manually via NuGet Package Manager.

-To get a clearer view of all dependencies and their relationships, you can use the **Dependency Graph**:
+To get a clearer view of all dependencies and their relationships:

 1. In Visual Studio, go to **Architecture → Generate Dependency Graph → For Solution**.
 2. Explore the diagram to see how projects and packages relate.